MalteLeuschner/llm_github_actions/README.md

    - If they to not already, all your code-folders do also need __init__.py-files, even if the files are empty.
 Sphinx-autodoc will ignore them if they don't have one.

 4. **Push Changes:**
-   - Whenever you push, the action will:
+   - After every push, you can manually start the action in the github-actions-tab.
+It will:
-     - Add docstrings to `.py` files that have changed.
+     - Add docstrings to `.py` files that have changed, add typing and lint your files.
+The changes will be pushed to a new "commented_branch".
-     - Summarize your project, build a Sphinx documentation, and put it in the `docs` folder.
+     - Summarize your project, build a Sphinx documentation, and put it in the `docs` folder in a gh_pages-branch.

 5. **Publish Documentation (Optional):**
    - If your repo is public, you can make the documentation accessible via [GitHub Pages](https://docs.github.com/en/pages/quickstart).